 This is a project that has been on my radar for years- making a pet bed from a vintage suitcase.
 Finding all the right elements has never been the problem- the problem has been finding the right elements at the right price!

 Clearly I was meant to have a green theme.
+This post contains affiliate links for your crafting convenience.

 Then I just used four random screws to attach the feet- gotta love using up some hoarded hardware!